Guava Contains 4x More Vitamin C Than An Average Orange

 Last updated on

 Guava is a tropical fruit and is seldom mentioned when we talk about nutrition.
-I don’t really fancy this fruit because its flesh is hard, but its nutrition is immense.
+But, this fruit could well be a superfood for breast cancer, thanks to its rich anti-cancer nutrient.

 Guava fruits may be round, ovoid or pear-shaped.
 The better varieties are soft when ripe, some crunchy in texture with edible rind and seeds.
 The varieties may come in white, pink, yellow and even red.
 Its small seeds range between 100 and 500 per fruit.